Dave-Sterry/SweetSavory.Solution/README.md

 ```
 {
   "ConnectionStrings": {
-      "DefaultConnection": "Server=localhost;Port=3306;database=david_sterry;uid=YourId;pwd=YourPassword;"
+      "DefaultConnection": "Server=localhost;Port=3306;database=david_sterry1;uid=YourId;pwd=YourPassword;"
   }
 }
 ```
 * Update the Server, Port, and User ID as needed with your own

 Import Database using Entity Framework Core
-* Navigate to UniversityRegistrar.Solution/UniversityTracker and type `dotnet ef migrations add <MigrationName>` into the terminal
+* Navigate to SweetSavory.Solution/SweetSavory and type `dotnet ef database update` into the terminal.
+This will update the existing migrations
-* Then, type `dotnet ef database update` into the terminal to create your database tables.

 ## **SQL Schema**